c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 ## 1. Install Docker
 ### 1.0 Prerequisites
-To install Docker a linux system you need the following:
+To install Docker a Linux system you need the following:
-- A linux system :)
+- A Linux system :)
 - A processor with virtualization capabilities and the virtualization feature enabled in your BIOS/UEFI

 There are two ways to install Docker on your system: Docker Desktop is a graphical interface running its containers in a separate and dedicated VM storage; Docker engine is the command line interface.